SidhantN12/Ecg_SSM/knowledge_base.md

 In this implementation, the matrix $A$ is constrained to be **diagonal**.
 This allows the update to be computed as an element-wise multiplication ($x_{t+1} = a \odot x_t + b \cdot u_t$), which is significantly more efficient than full matrix-vector products.

 **Stability via Tanh Mapping:**
-To ensure the system is stable (i.e., the state doesn't explode over long sequences), the eigenvalues of the discrete transition matrix $A$ must reside within the unit circle ($|a| < 1$).
-This is enforced by passing the raw parameters through a `tanh` activation function before the recurrence step.
+To ensure stability, eigenvalues of the transition matrix $A$ must reside within the unit circle ($|a| < 1$).
+This is enforced by passing raw parameters through a `tanh` activation function.

 ### 2.2 ECG Signal Analysis & MIT-BIH Dataset

-The project utilizes the **MIT-BIH Arrhythmia Database**, which is a standard benchmark for ECG classification.

 **AAMI Heartbeat Classes:**
-Heartbeats are mapped into five categories based on the Association for the Advancement of Medical Instrumentation (AAMI) standards:
 1.  **N (Normal)**: Any heartbeat not classified as ectopic.
 2.  **S (SVEB)**: Supraventricular ectopic beat.
 3.  **V (VEB)**: Ventricular ectopic beat.